-dataset had the highest number of subpopulations; ten clusters were annotated by the authors of the original study.
-During the cell filtering of the Koh dataset one was wrongly detected as outlier cells and was removed during the filtering steps (D3GARPpCrdcM).
+Koh was the dataset that had the highest number of subpopulations; ten clusters were annotated by the authors of the original study.
+During the cell filtering of the Koh dataset one subpopulation was wrongly detected as outlier cells and was removed during the filtering steps (D3GARPpCrdcM).
 The average silhouette width is -0.04 and the dataset is one with the highest difficulty.
 In the tSNE representation, some cell types are easily distinguishable, whereas other are nested.
-On average 10 \% of the variance is explained by the cell type.
-Similar to the Zheng dataset the Koh data a low sequencing depth and a high dropout rate.
+On average, 10 \% of the variance is explained by the cell type.
+Similar to the Zheng dataset, the Koh data has a low sequencing depth and a high dropout rate.
 For the filtered data only SC3 was able to correctly identify all the nine subpopulations with the highest ARI score of 0.96.
-CIDR, SIMLR, pcaReduce and Seurat also showed good performances with ARI scores between 0.88 0.92.
-In the middle field are the methods Linnorm tSNEkmeans, Linnorm and ZINBWaVE with ARI scores between 0.62 0.8.
+CIDR, SIMLR, pcaReduce and Seurat also showed good performances with ARI scores between 0.88 and 0.92.
+In the middle field are the methods Linnorm tSNEkmeans, Linnorm and ZINBWaVE with ARI scores between 0.62 and 0.8.
 RaceID failed for this data with an ARI score of 0.26.
-Compared to other run modes, the clustering was the overall worst for each method when running with the unfiltered dataset, indicating the importance for this dataset.
-Except for the unstable methods, Linnorm and tSNEkmeans, running the methods in default mode only a small impact on the ARI scores.
+Compared to other run modes, the clustering was the overall worst for each method when running with the unfiltered dataset, indicating the importance for pre-filtering this dataset.
+Except for the unstable methods, Linnorm and tSNEkmeans, running the methods in default mode only had a small impact on the ARI scores.
 However, the number of detected clusters varied greatly between the methods with an auto detect function.
-CIDR, TSCAN and RaceID missed one or more clusters, SC3 detected additional clusters.
+CIDR, TSCAN and RaceID missed one or more clusters, and SC3 detected an additional three clusters.

 Overall, Kumar provided no difficulties for most of the methods.
 Most methods also achieved high scores for the SimDataKumar2 and the Zheng datasets.
 The Trapnell dataset was a challenge for the methods, and only low accuracies were achieved.
-When looking at the F1 scores and the size of the clusters wrongly assigned clusters tend to be smaller in size.
+When looking at the F1 scores and the size of the clusters, wrongly assigned clusters tend to be smaller in size.
 The investigated methods either used PCA or tSNE for dimension reduction.
-For the clustering either graph-based, K-means, hierarchical clustering or combinations of these are used.
+For the clustering, either graph-based, K-means, hierarchical clustering or combinations of these are used.
 No connection between the performance and the type of the dimension reduction or clustering approach can be seen.

-\subsection{Evaluation of the method}
+\subsection{Evaluation of the performances of the methods}

-Based on the average scores SC3 was the best performing method when running with the filtered and unfiltered datasets.
+Based on the average scores, SC3 was the best performing method when running with the filtered and unfiltered datasets.
 Exceptions are seen in the default and unfiltered setting when using the Trapnell and the Zheng datasets.
-A pre-filtering step and a finetuning of the parameters for this method is recommended, as this improved the accuracy of the method.
+A pre-filtering step and a fine-tuning of the parameters for this method is recommended, as this improved the accuracy of the method.
 It is noteworthy that the method was able to correctly classify more than 95\% percent of the cells for the Kumar, Koh, simDataKumar, simDataKumar2 and Zheng datasets.
-Even if it had low scores for the Trapnell data, it achieved the highest accuracies of all methods.
-SC3 can detect the numbers of clusters automatically did so correctly for the simulated datasets.
-For the other datasets, the number of clusters was higher than in the annotation. this due the existence of more refined subpopulations.
+Even if it had low scores for the Trapnell data, it achieved the highest accuracies of all methods in this dataset.
+SC3 can detect the numbers of clusters automatically and did so correctly for the simulated datasets.
+For the other datasets, the number of clusters was higher than in the annotation.
+It is unknown whether this is due to the existence of more refined subpopulations.